Arun-ez/invest_pe/README.md

 ## Acknowledgement

 During building Invest Pe Landing and Login page i faced various challenges in aspect of CSS.
 There are several complex designs such as the Features section.

-Also i tried my best to build closer one as per the Design provided in Figma